postROOM is a contemporary art gallery run by Sandie Macrae in a house in Islington, London.

-This is our new exciting initiative to add to the portfolio after 18 years operating as:
+It is an initiative that adds to the portfolio after 20 years operating as:

-Altogether we have shown over 350 artists in 13 venues.
+Altogether we have shown over 400 artists in 13 venues since 2003

 How is art integrated into its space or context?
 How does it make new relationships, dynamics and tensions?
 How does it affect our emotional and intellectual responses to the work?

 Can art, life, work and domesticity exist under one roof?
 Obviously yes.....

 Roaming Room and postROOM both have evolved specifically in opposition to the white cube.